tsmith512/tsmithcreative/content/now.md

 exactly sure what my next round of projects will be... the planter boxes I built worked out well, but I am, as it turns out, bad at plants...

-I should blog more... (post ideas: VidBin write-up, Stream feature launches, some kind of howto)

 ---